 If a formal multicourse dinner in a stately ballroom is out of your budget, or just doesn't feel very you, scale back the pomp of a traditional reception and ramp up the good times with an elegant cocktail party instead.
 By turning the "mingling hour" into the main event (hors d'oeuvres are usually guests' favorite part of the evening anyway) and including only the meaningful-to-you traditions, you can host a celebration that still feels like a wedding—minus the hefty price tag.

-If you want a dance party, and piping in your own music from an iPod is out of the question (though there's nothing wrong with that), then book a DJ, as an 8-to-12-piece band would likely overwhelm the venue.
+If you want a dance party, and piping in your own music from an iPod is out of the question (though there's nothing wrong with that), then book a DJ, as an eight to 12 piece band would likely overwhelm the venue.
 Carve out a front-and-center spot for the dance floor, and open it up an hour into the festivities.
 If your party is more about conversation and write-home-about-it food, that's quite all right, but don't forgo music altogether.
-Hire a small ensemble to play live tunes in the background; whether it's a jazz trio with a front man jamming on phonographs or costumed gals crooning French chansons from the '30s, music is key!
+Hire a small ensemble to play live tunes in the background; whether it's a jazz trio with a frontman jamming on phonographs or costumed gals crooning French chansons from the '30s, music is key!

 Choose the traditions that feel right for you.
 After all those passed hors d'oeuvres, a traditional tiered cake might be the perfect counterpoint.
 If so, be sure to give the cake the limelight, just as you would at a seated reception.
 After the well-documented cutting (slice, feed, smooch, snap!), have servers carry out pieces of cake and flutes of bubbly.
 Consider passing additional desserts—mini crème brûlées, pannacotta parfaits, or brandied sugar candy.
 For the last call, serve boozy milkshake shots to energize the crowd for the after-party—whether it's planned or just an impromptu migration to the nearest bar.